 - A recent digital photo: Travelers will need to upload a recent photo of themselves, taken within the last 6 months, that clearly shows their face and features

 - Personal information: As part of the application, travelers will be required to provide a few pieces of information about themselves, including their first and last name, passport information (serial number, date of issue and expiration, and nationality), contact details, and so on.
-The application will also require applicants to give a brief summary of their plans in Vietnam and about their health history.
+The application will also require applicants to give a brief summary of their plans in Vietnam.
 We recommend keeping your passport nearby while filling out the application to make it easier.

 - A device with internet access: Travelers will need a device such as a laptop, computer, or tablet in order to access the application form online and fill it out